wildart/logicalc/README.md

 1. Use `<=>` symbol combination to produce `MATEQ` token in the lexer file `logicalc.fsl`
 2. Add `MATEQ` token to the grammar file `logicalc.fsy`
-3. Write a grammar rule for a material equivalence operation, `mterm`, similarly to implication, look at the above grammar for rule definition.
+3. In the grammar file `logicalc.fsy`, write a rule for a material equivalence operation, `mterm`, similarly to implication, look at the above grammar for rule definition.
 4. Use following definition of a material equivalence `(p => q) & (q => p)` for implementation of the rule code segment.
-5. Make sure that implemented rule correctly wired with other grammar rule.
+5. Make sure that implemented rule correctly wired with other grammar rules.
 See that rule symbols **exactly** match the ones in the above grammar, see `expr` and `iterm` rules.
 6. Run test script to verify correctness of the operation implementation.

 ### Conditional Expression